petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/defining-environment-variables.md

    ![Figure 1: Navigate to the service's Environment Variables tab.](./defining-environment-variables/images/01.png)

 1. Enter a new environment variable as a key-value pair.
-The following example disables clustering for the Liferay DXP service:
+The following example disables clustering for the Liferay service:

     * **Key**: `LCP_PROJECT_LIFERAY_CLUSTER_ENABLED`
     * **Value**:  `false`